mdelapenya/genai-test-go/README.md

 This will start the application and watch for changes in the source code.
 When a change is detected, the application will be recompiled and restarted.

 The project uses [Testcontainers for Go](https://github.com/testcontainers/testcontainers-go) for running the local development environment for the application.
-It is formed by a local Postgres database, with the `pgVector` module enabled, as a Docker container.
-This container is reused across multiple builds, so you don't end up with multiple containers running at the same time.
+It is formed by the following services:

+- a local Postgres database, with the `pgVector` module enabled, as a Docker container.
+- a local Ollama instance, with the `llama3.1:8b` model already loaded in it.

+These containers are reused across multiple builds, so you don't end up with multiple containers running at the same time.

 Please check the [`server/local_development.go`](./internal/server/local_development.go) file.
 This file leverages Go build tags and a Go's init function to conditionally start the Postgres container only during local development.
 The `make build-dev` command adds the proper build tags to the execution of the Go toolchain in order to make it possible.
 To understand how this works, check [the following blog post](https://www.docker.com/blog/local-development-of-go-applications-with-testcontainers/).